dbkblk/rand_website/pages/features/index.md

 - **Fine-tuned automations**: Many new automations such as _automated patrol_ and _protect borders_ reduce the need to micro-manage your empire.
 - **Mastery victory**: Mastery victory is the ultimate victory condition.
 Players must survive to the end of time and spread their culture, religion and power over the world.
 - **AIAutoPlay**: Ever wanted to let the AI play your empire?
 Or wanted to start with a settled empire?
 Let the AI play on your behalf for a while and then take back control.
-- **Units per tile**: This option sets the maximum number of units allowed on a tile, creating a whole new strategic dimension to the game and helping to limit the dreaded 'stack of doom'. _For stability reasons, the minimum units per tile number is set to 15._

 <hr>
 # Technical features